-Related: Also check out our Yamaha Eph M200 High Performance In Ear Headphones review.
+Related: Also check out our Yamaha Eph M200 High-Performance In-Ear Headphones review.

-The Fanny Wang Wang Buds ship with a modest package bundle and come in an assortment of colors options.
-You get one pair of Wang buds which features an inline mic that works well with iOS devices and 4-sets of various size earpiece tips for a secure placement and fit depending on your ear size.
+The Fanny Wang Wang Buds ship with a modest package bundle and come in an assortment of color options.
+You get one pair of Wang buds which features an inline mic that works well with iOS devices and 4-sets of various size earpiece tips for secure placement and fit depending on your ear size.
 I’m never looking for much beyond great sound for my earbuds.
-So the spartan package bundle doesn’t bother us much, especially if it keeps cost down.
+So the spartan package bundle doesn’t bother us much, especially if it keeps costs down.
 There are no wild and crazy ornate boxes or elaborately decorated carrying bags.
 Just the essentials!

 Honestly, you could not fit much else in your ears, anyway.
 The opposite end of the ear pieces on the Wang Buds, are enormous.
 They are made to retain accurate bass reproduction while maintaining the clarity of highs and midrange sounds.
 The larger open-air design works in two ways.
 It permits more air to move through the widened chamber for better clarity.
 The large chamber is also big enough for a working 10mm-16ohm woofer and a 6 – 16ohm tweeter, in each earbud.
 If this is all Greek to you, check out our info post about headphone driver size.

 My only complaint is the learning curve.
 Fitting them in your ears properly is the product of much trial and error.
-Additionally, you can expect such an unique open-ear design, to provide little noise cancelling effect.
+Additionally, you can expect such a unique open-ear design, to provide little noise-canceling effect.
 These are not your biking-through-big city earbuds.
-But sun bathing, walking or just chilling at a coffee shop are ideal scenarios.
-The overall performance of the Logitech UE 900 earbud set is ever-so-slightly superior with enhanced clarity that goes almost unnoticed.
-The main difference between the two: one cost 400-bucks with an elaborate package bundle, while the Wang Buds from Fanny are less than $100.
+But sunbathing, walking, or just chilling at a coffee shop are ideal scenarios.
+Just make sure you’re not playing audio out of your speakers and headphones, so you don’t annoy people around you.

 You can buy the Fanny Wang Wang Bud (red) earbuds at Amazon for $79.95.